ISSOtm/fortISSimO/README.md

 ### GBDK

+<details><summary>rgb2sdas currently does not support all relocation types used by fortISSimO, though the conversion is, strictly speaking, possible.
+Click to see the instructions nonetheless.</summary>

 0. **Required**: RGBDS 0.5.0 or later, `rgb2sdas` from hUGEDriver (a pre-built Windows binary lies [in `gbdk_example/`](https://github.com/SuperDisk/hUGEDriver/tree/master/gbdk_example), and its source code in [`tools/`](https://github.com/SuperDisk/hUGEDriver/tree/master/tools)).
 1. Build `fortISSimO.asm`:
    ```bash